Eggnog Cake

 • Eggnog: Make sure you get a high-quality one.
 Grab the best at the store or you can make your own homemade eggnog if you want.

-• Powdered Sugar: None around?
-Make homemade powdered sugar with granulated sugar and a blender.
+• Powdered Sugar: You can make homemade powdered sugar with granulated sugar and a blender.

 • Rum: While the alcohol cooks off while the cake bakes, I understand completely if you’d rather use an alcohol-free option.
-Replace the rum with rum extract which you can usually find in the baking aisle with your baking ingredients.
+Replace the rum with rum extract, which can usually be found in the baking aisle.
 I suggest starting with about a tablespoon of extract and then adjusting from there to reach the desired flavor.

 Creamed butter and sugar mixture with a single egg added, mixer whisk attachment nearby